ANGAD-KUMAR-VERMA/Rabo-Assignment-FrontEnd/README.md

 	- Click upload file to choose a CSV file
 		-sample in "src/assets/"
 ## Output
-The contents of the CSV file will be displayed as a table.
+.The contents of the CSV file will be displayed as a table.
-From the select box choose Issue count and then you can tick the ascending or descending button based upon requirement.
+.From the select box choose Issue count and then you can tick the ascending or descending button based upon requirement.